 Cleveland Indians (6-4) at Chicago White Sox (5-6)

-The Cleveland Indians and the Chicago White Sox meet Wednesday in MLB action from Guaranteed Rate Field.
+The Cleveland Indians and the Chicago White Sox meet in an AL Central division matchup in MLB action from Guaranteed Rate Field on Thursday.